 At The Law Offices of Anthony Urban, P.C., we are all too familiar with the aftermath of distracted driving accidents.
 We help car accident victims in Schuylkill County, Northumberland County, Carbon County, and the surrounding areas throughout Northeastern Pennsylvania recover compensation for their losses and hardships from these preventable accidents.

 Injured in an accident caused by a distracted driver?
 Call (888) 268-0023!
-We will discuss your legal options during a free and no-obligation legal consultation.
+We will discuss your legal options during a consultation.
 You can also reach out to us online.

 Common Types of Driver Distractions